cr-norris/karma-bird-house/_happenings/abbey-meaker-wren-kitz-“from-and-nearby-stone-pond”.md

 ---
 _From and Nearby Stone Pond_ – Marlborough, New Hampshire, Recorded Fall 2018, Video: 8mm, Audio: ¼ tape

 **Abbey Meaker and Wren Kitz** built an installation of analog-recorded video and sound, collected over one year in Marlborough, New Hampshire.

-Somewhere between scientific documentation and art – a portal to a time and place.
+From Abbey: With Wren’s work in field recording and mine in filmmaking, we wondered if we could further blur the lines between scientific documentation and art.
+Our shared interest in the physical processes of recording natural phenomena — sound and light — with the material qualities of film and tape means we use analog equipment: a Nagra 111 for Wren and a Canon 310XL 8mm camera for me.

+We consider this installation a draft of sorts, generated from materials we’ve gathered together over the past year.
+In this shared experience of place, our presence as observers and collaborators is present but not omnipresent: our hope is to give the viewer their own, personal encounter with a place and time that we feel deeply.